Knee sports injuries Q&A

 Full motion and muscle work

-Return to Sport
+Return to sport

 With surgeon clearance

-Meniscal repair requires more restricted activity initially to allow the tissue to heal.
-But preserving your meniscus provides better protection for your knee over the long term compared to removal.
+Recovery is slower than meniscectomy — but preserving your meniscus provides better protection for your knee over the long term compared to removal.

-For tears that can't be repaired—such as complex, degenerative, or white zone tears—meniscectomy offers quick relief with the fastest recovery time.
-It's an effective solution when repair isn't possible.
+For tears that can’t be repaired — such as complex, degenerative, or white zone tears — meniscectomy offers quick relief with the fastest recovery time.
+It’s an effective solution when repair isn’t possible.

-Learn about MeniscectomyNot all tears are repairable.
+Learn about meniscectomyNot all tears are repairable.
 Tears in the outer "red zone" of the meniscus—which has better blood supply—are most likely to heal after repair.
 Complex, degenerative, or tears in the inner "white zone" may not be suitable for repair and may require partial removal.

 The repaired meniscus needs time to heal—similar to how a broken bone needs time to mend.
 Putting too much stress on it too soon can cause the repair to fail.
 Protected weight bearing and limited deep bending give the tissue time to heal properly.